History of the Islamic Republic of Iran: Iran–Iraq War

-The war began with Iraq's invasion of Iran, in an attempt by Iraq's dictator Saddam Hussein to take advantage of the perceived post-revolutionary military weakness in Iran and the Revolution's unpopularity with Western governments.
+The war began with Iraq's invasion of Iran, in an attempt by Saddam Hussein to take advantage of the perceived post-revolutionary military weakness in Iran and the Revolution's unpopularity with Western governments.
 Much of the top leadership of Iran's once-strong Iranian military had been executed.
 Saddam sought to expand Iraq's access to the Persian Gulf and the oil reserves in Khuzestan (which also only has a substantial Arab population), and to undermine Iranian Islamic revolutionary attempts to incite the Shi'a majority of his country.
-Iranians also believe Saddam invaded with the encouragement of the United States, Saudi Arabia and other countries.
+Iranian officials also believe Saddam invaded with the encouragement of the United States, Saudi Arabia and other countries.

 A combination of fierce resistance by Iranians and military incompetence by Iraqi forces soon stalled the Iraqi advance and by early 1982 Iran regained almost all the territory lost to the invasion.
 The invasion rallied Iranians behind the new regime, enhancing Khomeini's stature and allowed him to consolidate and stabilize his leadership.
-After this reversal, Khomeini refused an Iraqi offer of a truce, declaring "the regime in Baghdad must fall and must be replaced by the Islamic Republic."
+After this reversal, Khomeini refused an Iraqi offer of a truce, declaring "the regime in Baghdad must fall and must be replaced by the Islamic Republic".

 The war continued for another six years under the slogans "War, War until Victory", and "The Road to Jerusalem Goes through Karbala", but other countries, particularly the Soviet Union gave crucial aid to Iraq.
 The Iraqis also used chemical weapons against Iranian soldiers.
 As the costs mounted and Iranian morale waned, Khomeini finally accepted a truce called for by UN Security Council Resolution 598.
-By 1988, Iran was nearly bankrupted by the ruinous costs of the war and its manpower pool also exhausted.
-The Iranian Army in desperation began resorting to using boys as young as 14 in human wave attacks against Iraqi machine gun emplacements.
+By 1988, Iran was nearly bankrupted by the war, and its supply of soldiers was worn out.
+The Iranian Army, in desperation, began deploying boys as young as 14 in mass attacks against Iraqi forces.
 Khomeini remarked that agreeing to peace with Iraq was "like drinking poison", but there was no other choice.

-Although neither borders nor regimes were changed the war helped to "awaken the people and to fight the problems that threaten the revolution", according to future president Akbar Hashemi Rafsanjani.
+Although Tehran’s military achievements by early 1986 were "unimpressive", the regime derived considerable socio-political benefit from the conflict.
+As Akbar Hashemi Rafsanjani observed, "We have been able to use the war to awaken the people and to fight the problems that threaten the revolution."
 An estimated 200,000 Iranians were killed and the war is estimated to have cost Iran $627 billion in total direct and indirect charges (in 1990 dollars).
+By the end of the war neither borders nor regimes were changed.